arvid-berndtsson/cc-check/README.md

 # cc-check

-A Rust-based tool to validate git commit messages against the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+A cross-platform Rust-based tool to validate git commit messages against the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 This tool hooks into git's commit-msg hook to automatically validate commit messages.

+**Works on Windows, Linux, and macOS** - The same installation and usage works across all platforms.

 ## Features